camachofd/GettingAndCleaningDataCoursera/CodeBook.md

 Columns __3__ to __68__ are the average (for all the observation for each pair Subject/Activity) of the selected features (see the table below for their names and the original features names).
 So, the units are the same as original units.
 You can see a more detailed explanation about the original functions in the file __"UCI HAR Dataset/features_info.txt"__

+NOTES:
-NOTE: This tidy dataset has been named "wide-tidy dataset" in some forums related with the assignment
+*Selected features are those that include either _-mean()_ or _-std()_ in their names *This tidy dataset has been named "wide-tidy dataset" in some forums related with the assignment

-## Columns 3 to 68 tabble
+## Columns Names table
 Column Number|Original feature name|Final feature (tidy) name
 -------------|---------------------|-------------------------
 "1"|N/A|"Subject"